cryystalll/Tower-Defense-Game/README.md

 # Tower-Defense-Game
 ## A Game about set turrets to beat enemy
-* There are normal items or sepecial items,some Turrets and enemies have its own feature
+* There are normal items or sepecial items,some Turrets and enemies have its own features
+## Special Items
 ## Freeze Turret
 * Turret that can freeze enemy
 ## Super Turret